hanxiao/tf-troubleshooting/README.md

 # tf-troubleshooting
-Quick tricks for troubleshooting TF
+Tips and tricks for troubleshooting TF

 ## Test `input_fn` only
 Give a dummy `model_fn`